-A summary of the MPLAB PICkit 4 in-circuit debugger functions is listed here.
+A summary of the MPLAB ICD 4 In-Circuit Debugger functions are summarized below.

 - Debugger Selection and Switching - · Debugger Options Selection

 A.2 DEBUGGER SELECTION AND SWITCHING

 Use the Project Properties dialog to select or switch debuggers for a project.
 To switch you must have more than one debugger connected to your computer.
 MPLAB X IDE will differentiate between the two by displaying two different serial numbers.